-These lemon raspberry muffins are packed with juicy raspberries, lemony flavor, and topped with sweet streusel topping.
+These lemon raspberry muffins are packed with juicy raspberries and lemony flavor, and are topped with sweet streusel topping.
 Have a muffin with your morning cup of coffee or as a sweet breakfast treat.
-Kids also love these for school snacks and they are a great way to use up your fresh berries while using other simple ingredients.

-We also love making blackberry muffins and cream cheese filled pumpkin muffins, depending on the time of the year.
+We also love making blackberry muffins, lemon blueberry muffins and blueberry chocolate chip muffins, depending on the time of the year.
 As for other lemon recipes, our go-tos are blondies (blueberry lemon or strawberry lemon) which you could swap out the berries for raspberries, lemon tart, or lemon pie bars.
 Raspberry cream cheese pie is another delicious dessert you do not want to sleep on!

 🍋 Ingredients: